BodenmillerGroup/steinbock/docs/install/docker.md

     steinbock --version

 !!! note "Graphical user interfaces on Windows hosts"
     Commands that launch a graphical user interface (e.g. for Ilastik, CellProfiler) will not work on Windows hosts.
 It is recommended to run these programs directly on the Windows host, if graphical user interfaces are required.
+For compatibility, versions of third-party applications can be found in the [*steinbock* Dockerfile](https://github.com/BodenmillerGroup/steinbock/blob/main/Dockerfile).

 ### Linux